Minimum Variance Unbiased N:M Sparsity for the Neural Gradients: Introduction

-In this work we explore different methods to accelerate the update phase as well.
-To that end, we examine gradients with fine-grained pruning and establish a tensor-level optimallity criteria.
-Our experiments suggest that while the traditional method crashed, our method with 1:2 sparsity is usually sufficient for training, and 2:4 sparsity is enough when this is not the case.
-Moreover, we suggest to combine several such methods together (fine-grained sparse gradient and sparse transposable fine-grained weights) in order to potentially speed up training even more and be able to accelerate all training phases with N:M fine-grained sparsity.
-Moreover, we study the effect of applying N:M structured sparsity on the activations and show results of N:M fine-grained sparsity for inference that are equivalent to 2-bit quantization, achieving on-par results.
-In \cref{fine-grained_methods} we summarize all the N:M fine-grained structured sparsity methods, which part of the network they accelerate, the relevant optimallity criteria we use, and the configurations we use to fully accelerate training or inference.
-This paper makes the following contributions: \begin{itemize}[topsep=0ex,leftmargin=*] \item We developed an unbiased minimum variance optimality criteria for pruning neural gradients with N:M structured sparsity. \item We propose 1:2 and 2:4 unbiased minimum variance methods to prune the neural gradients and demonstrate that they achieve small or no degradation, where previous methods failed. \item We combine these methods with previous methods for N:M structured sparsity in the weights, and observe small or no degradation.
-Thus, the GEMMs in all training phases can potentially be accelerated by 2x. \item We show that combining N:M sparsity for activations and weights, together with and 4-bit quantization achieves on-par results with quantization-aware-training results for 2-bit inference. \end{itemize}
+We develop (in \cref{sec:MVUE}) such MVUE pruning methods for 1:2 and 2:4 sparsity in the neural gradients.
+Our experiments (in \cref{sec:experiments}) suggest that while the traditional minimum MSE method crashed, our MVUE method with 1:2 sparsity is usually sufficient for training, and 2:4 sparsity is enough when this is not the case.
+Moreover, we suggest to combine several such methods together (fine-grained sparse neural gradients and sparse transposable fine-grained weights) in order to potentially speed up training even more and be able to accelerate all training phases with N:M fine-grained sparsity.
+In \cref{fine-grained_methods} we present all the N:M fine-grained structured sparsity methods, which part of the network they accelerate, the relevant optimality criteria we use, and the configurations we use to fully accelerate training.

+In summary, this paper makes the following contributions: \begin{itemize}[topsep=0ex,leftmargin=*] \item We developed an unbiased minimum variance optimality criteria for pruning neural gradients with N:M structured sparsity. \item We propose 1:2 and 2:4 unbiased minimum variance methods to prune the neural gradients and demonstrate that they achieve small or no degradation, where previous methods failed. \item We combine these methods with previous methods for N:M structured sparsity in the weights, and observe small or no degradation.
+Thus, the GEMMs in all training phases can potentially be accelerated by x2. \end{itemize}